What Is Multitasking? Pros And Cons

 The Influence of Social Media and Smartphones

-Social media platforms and smartphones have had a profound influence on task-juggling behaviours.
+Social media platforms and smartphones have had a profound influence on task-juggling behaviors.

 These technologies have made it easier for individuals to engage in multiple activities simultaneously, such as checking emails, texting, browsing the internet, and using social media while listening to music or watching videos.